Webster's Unabridged Dictionary - Letter K - Page 2

 Kattinumdoo (n.)
 A caoutchouc like substance obtained from the milky juice of the East Indian Euphorbia Kattimundoo.
 It is used as a cement.

 Katydid (n.)
-A large, green, arboreal, orthopterous insect (Cyrtophyllus concavus) of the family Locustidae, common in the United States.
+(Zool.)
+A large, green, arboreal, orthopterous insect ({Cyrtophyllus concavus) of the family Locustidae, common in the United States.
 The males have stridulating organs at the bases of the front wings.
 During the summer and autumn, in the evening, the males make a peculiar, loud, shrill sound, resembling the combination Katy-did, whence the name.

 Katzenjammer (n.) 混亂;騷亂;因宿醉引起的頭痛 Hangover.